 EFFECTS OF RUDERALIS

 Ruderalis has very low levels of THC and CBD, making them worthless to use in a pure form.
-This is largely why they have not been utilized by the market up until recently.
+This is largely why they have not been utilised by the market up until recently.
 However, when bred with sativa or indica strains it is possible to produce a sativa or indica dominant plant that retains the auto flowering features of the ruderalis.
 This is a huge advantage for many growers, especially those who live in colder areas of the world, and/or those who grow outdoors.
 It means a crop can be planted, maintained with little effort and then replanted right after harvest – as flowering will be effected by time growing as opposed to seasonal change.

 What this does mean is that ruderalis does not really have any effects in itself, and will be reliant on the sativa or indica genetics it has been bred with to produce any.

 Although sativa, indica and ruderalis are 3 very distinct and different families of cannabis, they are all interbreedable.
 What this means is that there are now many strains out there that possess the qualities of multiple families.
-This allows seed banks and growers to customize and tinker with the qualities of their strains even more, producing some really stunning results.
+This allows seed banks and growers to customise and tinker with the qualities of their strains even more, producing some really stunning results.

 Hybrid cannabis strains provide the best of both worlds.
 Expert breeders select the top sativa and indica strains and combine them into super strains that maintain the best aspects from both parents.
 Hybrids can be sativa or indica dominant and have the effects to match.